nm19000/AccuracyBounds/README.md

 The lower bound to the worst-case error of any approximate inverse map is the worst-case kernel size.
 The definition of the worst-case kernel size can be found in the following [preprint](https://arxiv.org/abs/2311.16898).

+# Testing

+The algorithms for computing the worst-case and average kernel size are tested against linear algebra examples, where the worst-case and average kernel size can be calculated analytically in the limit of infinite datapoints.
+Thus, we ensure that the implemented algorithms compute the correct quantities.
+The algorithm versions that run with cuda can be tested with test/test_toy_example_cuda.py.
+The algorithm versions that only run with numpy can be tested with test/test_toy_example_np.py.

+For computing the feasible sets there are two versions to compute these available: in terms of list and in terms of feasible appartenance matrices that allocate data points to feasible sets.
+Both versions are suitable for forward models with additive noise.

+For interactive testing the algorithms to compute the worst-case and average kernel size with numpy and cuda please see test/playground/testing.ipynb.

 # References
 If you use this software in your work, please cite our [preprint](https://arxiv.org/abs/2510.10229):